fitz24/BackupScript/README.md

 Backup script and learning exercise for Git/Github.
 Patches welcome.

 Disclaimer:
   No warranty expressed or implied.
-I am not a shell programmer.

 Purpose:
   To backup home directory to a truecrypt volume.